tabledoc¶

 d = AttrDict()

-for i, colname in enumerate(self.header):
+for i, col in enumerate(columns):

 cell = row[i].strip() if row[i] and self.strip else row[i]